MuaazZakria/Dataloop_Assessment/README.md

 # Dataloop_Assessment

-## This assessment provides a hand-on of Dataloops SDK
+## This assessment provides a hand-on of Dataloop's SDK

 The Data_Upload_and_Annotations.py creates a new project, dataset, uploads the images, adds UTM metadata, and then upload annotations.